Yukti-K/7Park/README.md

 **Measurement of success** : The performance of our model will be tested using metrics such as R^2 and mean squared error.

-**Scope** : The model will be applied to housing data by zip codes from the American Community Survey years 2010-2020 and the datasets provided by 7Park Data and used to predict the ZRI for 2021.
-The population includes multifamily homes across the United States.
+**Scope** : The model will be applied to housing data by zip codes from the American Community Survey years 2015-2017 and the datasets provided by 7Park Data and used to predict the ZRI for 2018-2020.
+The population includes all homes across two cities, Phoenix and Tampa.

-**Data Aggregation** : By zipcodes
+**Data Aggregation** : By zipcodes for cities Phoenix and Tampa

-**Target variable** : ZORI
+**Target variable** : ZRI

-**Tools** : Google BigQuery, Jupyter Notebook, Rstudio, Plotly maps
+**Tools** : Google BigQuery, Jupyter Notebook

 **Analysis/Machine Learning**
 - Missingness/Imputation,